eleanorpartington/portfolio/README.md

 **Key Outputs:**
 <img width="1421" height="1423" alt="image" src="https://github.com/user-attachments/assets/fb00a0c8-0ca7-4fc4-968b-b1ce0d8d7a06" />

-**Limitations:** The dataset is static, if the Top Movies list changes, the dataset would need to be updated using the API.
+**Limitations:** The dataset is static, if the Top Movies list changes, the dataset would need to be updated.

 **Technology:** Tableau.